scraggo/comparing-javascript-test-runners/comparing-javascript-frameworks.md

 ### Speed Comparison

-Before we get to the comparison, we need to discuss a few concepts.
+Before we get to the comparison, I'd like to discuss a few concepts.
 All of the frameworks run the tests in "parallel", with the exception of Mocha, which runs its tests in "serial."

 #### What do "serial" and "parallel" mean?